jseaman1/bushrunktah/README.md

 # Bush Run

-## Created By Josh Seaman and Kyle Travese for CMSI 185
+## Created By Josh Seaman and Kyle Traverse for CMSI 185

 ### A baby K'tah game